Skip to main content

 Template: Icetheme Headlines

-By working with an advertising agency, the emphasis came to lie more on web development.
-The Homepage consisted largely of 1 slider with the latest projects.
-You didn't have to scroll anymore.
+Collaboration with an advertising agency meant that the focus shifted more to web development.
+The Homepage largely consisted of 1 slider showing the latest projects.
+You no longer needed to scroll.
 The extensions moved more into the background.

 2011